gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 *visual world is fundamentally translation invariant):* they need fewer training samples to learn representations that have generalization power.
 * *They can learn spatial hierarchies of patterns.* A first convolution layer will learn small local patterns such as edges, a second convolutional layer will learn patterns made of the features of the first layers, and so on.
 This allows convnets to efficiently learn increasingly complex and abstract visual concepts.

+Convolutions operate over 3D tensors, called *feature maps,* with two spatial axes (*height* and *width*) as well as a *depth* axis (also called the *channels* axis).
+For an
+RBG image, the dimension of the depth axis is 3, because the image has three color channels: red, green, and blue.
+For a black-and-white picture, the depth is 1 levels of gray.